CVS Health (NYSE:CVS) PT Raised to $112.00

-CVS Health (NYSE:CVS) had its target price raised by investment analysts at Truist Securities from $94.00 to $112.00 in a research note issued to investors on Thursday, Stock Target Advisor reports.
-The firm currently has a “buy” rating on the pharmacy operator’s stock.
-Truist Securities’ target price would suggest a potential upside of 18.22% from the company’s current price.
+CVS Health (NYSE:CVS) had its price target hoisted by Truist from $94.00 to $112.00 in a report published on Thursday, The Fly reports.
+They currently have a buy rating on the pharmacy operator’s stock.

-A number of other research firms have also weighed in on CVS.
-Morgan Stanley increased their target price on shares of CVS Health from $99.00 to $114.00 and gave the stock an “overweight” rating in a report on Tuesday, August 31st.
-Truist raised their price objective on shares of CVS Health from $94.00 to $112.00 and gave the stock a “buy” rating in a report on Thursday.
-Royal Bank of Canada raised their price objective on shares of CVS Health from $97.00 to $107.00 and gave the stock an “outperform” rating in a report on Thursday.
-Raymond James raised their target price on shares of CVS Health from $95.00 to $115.00 and gave the company a “strong-buy” rating in a research note on Thursday.
-Finally, Barclays raised their price target on shares of CVS Health from $100.00 to $110.00 and gave the company an “overweight” rating in a research report on Thursday.
-Four equities research analysts have rated the stock with a hold rating, fourteen have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat.com, CVS Health currently has a consensus rating of “Buy” and a consensus price target of $100.83.
+Several other research analysts have also recently commented on CVS.
+Mizuho reiterated a buy rating on shares of CVS Health in a report on Thursday, October 21st.
+Royal Bank of Canada boosted their price objective on shares of CVS Health from $97.00 to $107.00 and gave the stock an outperform rating in a research report on Thursday.
+Deutsche Bank Aktiengesellschaft boosted their price objective on shares of CVS Health from $95.00 to $101.00 and gave the stock a buy rating in a research report on Thursday, August 5th.
+Citigroup boosted their price objective on shares of CVS Health from $98.00 to $111.00 and gave the stock a buy rating in a research report on Thursday.
+They noted that the move was a valuation call.
+Finally, Barclays boosted their price objective on shares of CVS Health from $100.00 to $110.00 and gave the stock an overweight rating in a research report on Thursday.
+Four analysts have rated the stock with a hold rating, fifteen have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has an average rating of Buy and an average target price of $102.26.

+The company also recently disclosed a quarterly dividend, which was paid on Monday, November 1st.
+Shareholders of record on Friday, October 22nd were given a dividend of $0.50 per share.
+The ex-dividend date was Thursday, October 21st.
+This represents a $2.00 dividend on an annualized basis and a yield of 2.13%.
+CVS Health’s payout ratio is currently 34.97%.

-In other news, EVP Troyen A. Brennan sold 28,159 shares of the company’s stock in a transaction that occurred on Monday, November 1st.
-The shares were sold at an average price of $90.00, for a total value of $2,534,310.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, EVP Troyen A. Brennan sold 82,757 shares of the stock in a transaction that occurred on Tuesday, October 26th.
-The shares were sold at an average price of $88.00, for a total transaction of $7,282,616.00.
+In other news, EVP Troyen A. Brennan sold 28,159 shares of the company’s stock in a transaction on Monday, November 1st.
+The shares were sold at an average price of $90.00, for a total transaction of $2,534,310.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, COO Jonathan C. Roberts sold 108,870 shares of the stock in a transaction dated Wednesday, November 3rd.
+The shares were sold at an average price of $95.00, for a total transaction of $10,342,650.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 113,541 shares of company stock worth $10,045,301.
-0.69% of the stock is currently owned by insiders.
+In the last 90 days, insiders have sold 222,411 shares of company stock valued at $20,387,951.
+0.69% of the stock is owned by insiders.

 CVS Health Corp. engages in the provision of health care services.
 It operates through the following segments: Pharmacy Services, Retail or Long Term Care, Health Care Benefits, and Corporate/Other.
 The Pharmacy Services segment offers pharmacy benefit management solutions.
 The Retail or Long Term Care segment includes selling of prescription drugs and assortment of general merchandise.